 The charbroiled burgers from Carl’s Jr. replaced Hardee’s current crop of sandwiches.
 The popular Hardee’s breakfast became part of the Carl’s Jr. menu too.
 The Carl’s Jr. Happy Star mascot would now be a part of the Hardee’s logo.

-Today, Carl’s Jr. is predominantly found on the West Coast while Hardee’s is on the East Coast of the United States.
-Hardee’s and Carl’s Jr. now have over 3,800 locations in forty-four states and forty foreign countries.
+Today, Carl’s Jr. is predominantly found on the West Coast, while Hardee’s is on the East Coast of the United States.
+Hardee’s and Carl’s Jr. now have over 3,800 locations in forty-four states and 40 foreign countries.